“Please, Prime Minister Lee … Lead us. Tear down this law.”

 “I told the school I will not do the talk.
 I chose not to censor my script.
 Doing so would also set a hurtful precedence to the next gay, lesbian, bisexual, transgender, queer person offered a chance to speak,” said Simon.

 “Our stories matter.
 The fight to have them told continues.”

-This year’s Pink Dot ambassadors also asserted the need for the government and society as a whole to actively fight against discrimination of LGBTQ Singaporeans.
+This year’s Pink Dot ambassadors also asserted the need for the government and society as a whole to actively fight against discrimination of LGBT Singaporeans.

 Speaking from the perspective of a straight cisgender ally, she urged other straight cisgender allies in particular to “call out discrimination” wherever such discrimination is seen, such as “censorship in the media”, at the workplace, or in the form of bullying in schools.

 The sibling duo of prominent local YouTubers Preeti Nair, or more popularly known by her moniker Preetipls, and her brother Subhas Nair, who is a rapper, also spoke up as Pink Dot 11’s Ambassadors about the discrimination faced by LGBT Singaporeans and the apprehension they face as a result.